anrbn/GCP-Attack-Defense/CloudFunction/PrivEsc-via-CloudFunction.md

 ## Manual Source Code Review (Inefficient)

-Detecting this attack is quite hard but not impossible, it'd require manual effort to detect it.
+Detecting this attack is quite complicated due to lack of Log Sources.
+Google has no logging for detecting any requests made to the Metadata Server letting the attacker fly under the radar.
+However there is a working manual detection discussed in this part.

 Below is an image which lays out every possible path an attacker can take to get access to an *access_token*.

 <p>
   <img src="https://github.com/anrbn/blog/blob/main/images/44.jpg">